realm/realm-scanner/README.md

 #### 2. Setting up the Realm Mobile Platform

-1. Download the latest copy of [Realm Mobile Platform](https://realm.io/docs/realm-mobile-platform/get-started/) from the Realm website.
+1. Download the Professional Edition of the [Realm Mobile Platform](https://realm.io/pricing/realm-professional-edition/) from the Realm website.
 2. Start the Mobile Platform by running the `start-object-server.command`.
 Take note of the admin access token that is displayed.
 3. If your web browser doesn't open automatically, open it, and navigate to 'http://localhost:9080'.
 4. Register a user account with the username `scanner@realm.io` and the password `password`.